Get insider access

 Different mice will suit you better or worse, depending on your hand size and the type of grip you use.
 A claw grip is a mixture of palm and fingertip grips.
 It's used for faster gliding movement and is great for flick shots.
 It generally offers better speed than a palm grip but is worse for smooth and slow tracking.
 A claw grip can also be better if you prefer higher CPI settings since it encourages snappier movements in smaller arcs using the wrist and fingers rather than the forearm and shoulder.
 However, because it often relies on a tense hand posture, it's more tiring than your run-of-the-mill palm grip.

-We've tested over 315 mice, and listed below are our recommendations for the best mice for claw grip.
-If you're uncertain what grip type might work best for you, check out our ergonomics and grip types article.
+We've tested over 335 mice, and our recommendations for the best mice for claw grip are listed below.
+If you're uncertain what grip type might work best for you, check out our article on ergonomics and grip types.
 For other recommendations, check out our picks for the best gaming mice, the best wireless gaming mice, and the best cheap gaming mice.

 1. Best Claw Grip Mouse

-The best claw grip mouse we've tested is the Pulsar X2V2.
-This mouse has a clean and simple design with a premium feel.
+The Pulsar X2V2 is the best claw grip mouse we've tested.
+It has a clean, simple design and a premium feel.
 It has fairly straight sides with a raised hump in the center and a wide rear end that nicely supports your palm when using a relaxed or more aggressive claw grip.
 We tested the medium-sized X2V2, but there's also the small-sized X2V2 Mini and the X2H and X2H Mini, which have a higher hump that's further towards the back of the mouse.

 See our review